Dollar nudges lower as U.S. debt ceiling deal dents safe-haven appeal

 "Obviously there's still the need to get this debt deal over the line, but I think markets are happy to travel on the presumption that it will get done before the new X-date."

-The dollar was on course for a monthly gain of about 3% against the Japanese currency.
+The dollar was on course for a monthly gain of about 3% against the yen.
 The dollar index has gained 2.5% in May.

-Data released on Friday showed that U.S. consumer spending increased more than expected in April and inflation picked up, adding to signs of a still-resilient economy.
+Data on Friday showed U.S. consumer spending increased more than expected in April and inflation picked up, adding to signs of a still-resilient economy.

-Money markets price in a roughly 62% chance that the Fed will raise rates by 25 basis points in June, versus a roughly 26% chance a week ago.
+Money markets price in a roughly 62% chance that the Federal Reserve will raise rates by 25 basis points in June, versus a roughly 26% chance a week ago.

-Elsewhere, the Turkish lira touched a fresh record low at 20.08 per dollar after President Tayyip Erdogan secured victory in the country's presidential election on Sunday, extending his increasingly authoritarian rule into a third decade.
+Elsewhere, the Turkish lira touched a record low at 20.10 per dollar after President Tayyip Erdogan secured victory in the country's presidential election on Sunday, extending his increasingly authoritarian rule into a third decade.

-(Reporting by Dhara Ranasinghe in London and Rae Wee in Singapore; Editing by Emelia Sithole-Matarise and Andrew Heavens)
+(Reporting by Dhara Ranasinghe in London and Rae Wee in Singapore; Editing by Emelia Sithole-Matarise, Andrew Heavens and Mike Harrison)